barnesy/portfolio/résumé.md

 ### CEO, Full Stack Engineer, UX Designer at DANIEL
 (Nov 2010 – Present)
 I created a client services business with a team of five Full-Stack Developers and two Designers.
 We built technology for Atlanta based startups and creative agencies such as Mohawk Flooring, IHG and Caterpillar.
+I got the privilege of helping 3 developers start their careers at DANIEL from scratch.
+Our beautiful babies went on to work at Razorfish and NCR among others.

 ### Senior Full-Stack Developer at The Supergroup
 (2008 – 2010)